Index of Images, Roman Coins: Republic and Principate: Barbara F. McManus

 Keywords: city of Rome

-Keywords: coin, festival, religion, Horace, Carmen Saeculare
+Keywords: Horace, Carmen Saeculare

 denarius of Augustus, depicting a Gaul kneeling in submission and holding out a Roman standard